MoAbdelfattah221/HCUT/README.md

 # HCUT
- This is a Responsive Landing Page For HairCut Store.
+This is a Responsive Header For HairCut Store.
+Technologies used..
+Html , CSS